yuvaldori/gigaspaces-wiki-jekyll/xap100/routing-in-partitioned-spaces.markdown

 # Initializing a Partitioned Space

 When initializing a partitioned space, it is possible to load only the data you need for a specific partition.

+{%refer%}
 For more details, see [Space Persistency Initial Load](./space-persistency-initial-load.html).
+{%endrefer%}

 # Non-Partitioned Operations